Occupational Exposure

 • Proper worker training and protection

-• Air monitoring during asbestos work
+• Air monitoring during abatement work

 • Licensed abatement for removal work